ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - The Galaxy S7 is not officially ARCore supported but with the new preview 2 it works non the less.

       - Fast movements and poorly lit areas can effect the quality of tracking sevearly.
       The positional tracking via the camera leads to small movements even when standing still or moving slowly.
+The reason for that seems to be the low camera frame rate which the ARCore preview 2 is using.
+This issue was discussed here: (https://github.com/google-ar/arcore-unity-sdk/issues/34).

 You have three options to get the positional tracking to run on your S7.
 I listed them in order of ease of use.